-From Henry James to Jack Kerouac, Hunter Thompson to David Sedaris, the advent of the typewriter has helped shape the English language for centuries.
+From Henry James to Jack Kerouac, Hunter Thompson to David Sedaris, the typewriter has helped shape the English language for centuries.
 In E.E.
 Cummings’ “Grasshopper Poem,” the writer intentionally uses the typewriter for poetic effect, and William S. Burroughs wrote of a “soft typewriter’ writing our lives, and our books into existence.”

 As in the case of Italian inventor Pellegrino Turri and his design in 1808, many early typewriters were developed to enable the blind to write.
 Inspired by his affection for the Contessa Fantoni, a childhood friend in the early stages of blindness, Turri invented a machine that allowed the Contessa to communicate with the world.
 The affectionate correspondence between the two would later inspired the love story in Carey Wallace’s The Blind Contessa’s New Machine.